MEF-BDA503/pj-hergunsen/index.md

 + We decided on the groups.
 Our group name is **NYC** and other members are Ahmet TEKİNCE, Ahsen CEREN KARASU, Volkan ORHAN.

 ### Udacity Update
-I finished Lesson X on the Udacity course.
+I finished Lesson 3 on the Udacity course.
 I did all the work required and all the quizes.

 ## Week 2 (Oct 10)